 The SNSF evaluates the scientific and structural aspects of the proposals and recommends a shortlist of outstanding proposals to the State Secretariat for Education, Research and Innovation (SERI) for funding.

-The SERI is responsible for evaluating and prioritising the shortlisted full proposals in terms of research and higher education policies.
+SERI is responsible for evaluating and prioritising the shortlisted full proposals in terms of research and higher education policies.
 The Federal Department of Economic Affairs, Education and Research makes the final decision on which NCCRs to fund.

 The SNSF uses its standardised evaluation procedure to assess NCCR outline and full proposals.
-However, there are variations in the evaluation criteria – which are adapted to the collaborative, interdisciplinary nature of research in NCCRs and their structural goals – and in decision-making, which is aligned with the federal legislation governing the NCCR selection (see legal foundations).
+However, there are variations in the evaluation criteria – which are adapted to the collaborative, interdisciplinary nature of research in NCCRs and their structural goals – and in the decision-making, which is aligned with the federal legislation governing the NCCR selection (see legal foundations).

 The SNSF evaluates NCCRs using the following criteria: